elvismanchkin/migration_tools_poc_liquibase/README.md

 # Or use Flyway for migrations instead
 docker-compose -f docker-compose-flyway.yml up -d

+# Or use Liquibase with SQL-formatted migrations
+docker-compose -f docker-compose-liquibase-sql.yml up -d

 # Access the web application
 open http://localhost:8080
 ```